-Copies of student transcripts will be released upon request for up to 25 years after a student leaves the College.
-A student's signature is required for such a release.
-Transcripts released to the student directly will be marked "Issued to Student".
-Students are advised to keep these copies of their transcripts.
+Copies of student transcripts will be released upon request for up to 25 years after a student leaves CCRTC.
+A student’s signature or request via a personal email address is required for such a release.
+Transcripts released to the student directly will be marked “Issued to Student”.

-The academic year of the College runs from the beginning of September to the end of May and observes the same holidays as the elementary/secondary schools in Ontario.
+The academic year of CCRTC runs from the beginning of September to the end of May and as a rule observes the same holidays as the elementary/secondary schools in Ontario.

-An academic year is divided into a fall semester and a winter semester.
+The academic year is divided into a Fall Semester and a Winter Semester.

-Both programs offered by the College consist of two components:
+Both programs offered by CCRTC consist of two components:

 Instructors will distribute a course syllabus at the beginning of each semester.
 This document will serve as a contract to which both instructor and students are held.
 In addition to the course description, format, texts, requirements and evaluation, and course schedule, the syllabus may also include specific expectations an instructor has throughout the course.

 Deadlines will stand as published.
-Should changes be necessary, consensus of all students will be sought.
+Should changes be necessary, students will be informed and consensus shall be sought.

-Unless indicated otherwise, courses offered at Covenant are full-credit courses based on three hours of class contact per week for a 12-week semester for a total of 36 hours of class contact time per course.
+Unless indicated otherwise, courses offered at CCRTC are full-credit courses based on three hours of class contact per week for a 12 week semester for a total of 36 hours of class contact time per course.

-A typical study load for Diploma of Teaching students consists of the equivalent of six full-credit courses per semester.
-For Diploma of Education/Studies students, a typical study load consists of 6.5 full-credit courses per semester.
+A typical study load for Diploma of Education and Diploma of Teaching consists of the equivalent of six full-credit courses per semester.
 Students may expect 18 to 20 hours of class contact time per week.

-Students gain field experience by means of practicum placements in schools both in Ontario and in the provinces of Manitoba, Alberta, and British Columbia.
+Students in the Diploma of Teaching program gain field experience by means of practicum placements in schools in Ontario and/or in the provinces of Manitoba, Alberta, and British Columbia.
 Some placements are arranged with Reformed schools in the United States (e.g., Washington, Michigan).
-The College has also established contact with Gomarus College, a secondary school in the Netherlands, where eligible students in the Diploma of Education program can be placed for an extended practicum session in the Content and Language Integrated Learning [CLIL] program.

-Each student will receive a current edition the Practicum Guidelines for Student Teachers in his/her first year at the College.
-This document outlines all the requirements of the practicum program for each year and each program.
-A parallel document Practicum Guidelines for Associate Teachers may be found on the College's website.
+Each student will receive a current edition of the Practicum Guidelines for Teacher Candidates.
+This document outlines the requirements of the practicum program for each year and each program.
+A parallel document Practicum Guidelines for Associate Teachers may be found on CCRTC’s website at www.covenantteacherscollege.com/resources/.

-In order to comply with legal and local school requirements, the College will not place a student teacher in a school if he/she has not submitted proof of a police check and a doctor's certificate (see Section 3.3, point 7).
+In compliance with local school requirements, CCRTC will not place a student teacher in a school if he/she has not submitted proof of a vulnerable sector check (available to those 18 years or older) and a doctor’s certificate.